inno-devops-labs/F23-core-course-labs/app_python/README.md

 You can check the time endpoint at `http://localhost:<port>/time`

+## Persistent Data

+This app counts the amount of requests for `/time` endpoint.
+You can get the amount of requests by accessing `/visits` endpoint.
+The counter is stored at `/appdata/visits.txt` file, where `/appdata` is a Docker volume.

 ## Docker
 You can use dockerized version of the app.
 ### Build